sugarverse/sugarverse.github.io/3_4_spaceships.md

 # Spaceship NFTs

 Spaceships are the main interplanetary transport links.
 Obtaining a spaceship is no easy task, however, the rewards it reaps are worth it.
 Each spaceship consists of multiple NFT modules.
-Those components are all gameplay drops from the Play-to-Earn games and also can be found from your Underground Research Centers.
+Those components are all gameplay drops from the Play-and-Earn games and also can be found from your Underground Research Centers.

 There are three main ship types: